 - The “No Fly” list includes individuals who are prohibited from boarding an aircraft.
 You are NOT on the No Fly list if you receive a boarding pass.

 - The “Selectee” list includes individuals who must undergo additional security screening before being permitted to board an aircraft.

 The Transportation Security Administration (TSA) was created in the wake of 9/11 to strengthen the security of the nation’s transportation systems while ensuring the freedom of movement for people and commerce.
 One of the ways TSA secures transportation systems is screening airline passengers against the No Fly and Selectee lists.

-Customs and Border Protection also screens passengers against the terrorist watchlist before admitting travelers to the United States.
-As part of the inspection process, CBP officers must verify the identity of travelers, determine their admissibility into the U.S., and otherwise ensure compliance with U.S. laws, including looking for possible terrorists, weapons, controlled substances, and a wide variety of other prohibited and restricted items.
+Customs and Border Protection (CBP) also screens passengers against the terrorist watchlist before admitting travelers to the United States.
+As part of the inspection process, CBP officers must verify the identity of travelers, determine if they can enter into the U.S., and make sure they are compliant with U.S. laws, including looking for possible terrorists, weapons, controlled substances, and a wide variety of other prohibited and restricted items.

 A traveler may be referred to secondary inspection for reasons unrelated to CBP's priority mission of keeping dangerous goods and dangerous people out of the U.S. For example, clearance difficulties may result from a traveler's name and/or date of birth residing in state or local law enforcement agency databases.
 CBP does not have the authority to modify such records and must refer these travelers to secondary inspection.

 How do I know if I am on a Government Watchlist?